ProjectIgnis/Distribution/README.md

 * Right Mouse Button: Adds/removes a card from the deck
 * Middle Mouse Button: Adds another copy of a card to the deck or side deck
 * Shift+Right Mouse Button or Hold Left Mouse Button then click Right Mouse Button: Adds a card to the side deck
+* With the exception of Shift+Right Mouse Button, holding Shift will ignore ALL deck building rules
 ### Duel:
 * Hold A or Hold Left Mouse Button: Lets the system stop at every timing.
 * Hold S or Hold Right Mouse Button: Lets the system skip every timing.